Patrick Pinney: Film and television

 Although Pinney's voiceover work is his primary career, he has appeared in some television and film roles.
 In 1979, he played the Captain of the Guards in the Ken Annakin-directed feature film The Fifth Musketeer which starred Beau Bridges, Sylvia Kristel and Ursula Andress.
 In 1983, he played a heckler in the Fantasy Island episode "God Child/Curtain Call".
 He appeared in The Terminator in 1984.
 In 2014, he played the part of Eugene Dugan in Atwill Web Series which was directed by Charles Dennis.

-He also voiced characters in Disney films such as Beauty and the Beast, Aladdin, Toy Story, The Hunchback of Notre Dame, Hercules, Mulan, Atlantis: The Lost Empire, Treasure Planet, and Brother Bear.
+He also voiced characters in Disney films such as The Little Mermaid, Beauty and the Beast, Aladdin, Toy Story, The Hunchback of Notre Dame, Hercules, Mulan, Atlantis: The Lost Empire, Treasure Planet, and Brother Bear.

 Stage

 In June 2015, Pinney appeared at the Sierra Repertory Theatre in the play Unnecessary Farce.
 The play also starred Daniel Hines, Kristin Howell, Ty Smith and Nick Ferruci.
 The story which was set in a small town motel with an embezzling mayor with undercover police trying to catch him.
 Pinney played the part of a 6.4 Scottish assassin.
 The reviewer for the Sierra Lodestar magazine said that audiences might recognize Pinney from his part as Painty the Pirate.
 Pinney and director Dennis Jones have a history that goes back to 1972 when they worked together at the theatre company for Fallon House.